Classes & Curriculum

 - MFL (French) – Led by Mrs K. Sneddon

-- Art and Design and Technology – Led by Mrs G. Langan
+- Art and Design and Design Technology – Led by Mrs G. Langan

-- SMSC (Social, Moral, Spiritual and Cultural) – Led by Mrs N. Law
+- SMSC (Social, Moral, Spiritual and Cultural) – Led by Miss C Rix

 KS1 Phonics and Whole School Reading Scheme